jp26198926/filemanagementsystem/README.md

 1. Extract all files to your Apache/Ningx Server (htdocs or www).
 2. Import default `default_2022_04_05.sql` to your MySql/Mariadb database.
+3. Edit `config.php` and change Database Configuration Settings to match with yours.

 # Default User Accounts